top of page

 Bio

-Sinclair is currently a Screenwriting Fellow at the American Film Institute.
-At AFI, she wrote and co-produced four narrative short films.
-She writes moody psychological thrillers that explore history and gender through a contemporary lens.
+In Fall 2024, Sinclair graduated as a Screenwriting Fellow of the American Film Institute.
+While at AFI, she wrote and co-produced four narrative short films.
 In 2023, she became a two-time Sloan Fellowship Award nominee.
+In 2025, her pilot JACK AND JULIE was selected for the prestigious AFI Writers' Room Ready program.

-Prior to AFI, she attended Mount Holyoke College and Sarah Lawrence College where she studied directing, film history, and theatre.
+Prior to AFI, she studied directing, film history, and theatre at Mount Holyoke College and Sarah Lawrence College, where she was mentored by film scholar Gilberto Perez.
 She received her Bachelor's in film from the San Francisco Art Institute where she began directing short films and music videos.

 She previously co-hosted Noir City, sponsored by the Film Noir Foundation Film Festival and Turner Classic Movies, where she highlighted women in the film noir genre.

-Her writing on film and culture has been published in
+Her writing on film and culture is published in

 Vanity Fair and Air Mail Magazine.